 IASP – International Advocates for Spine Patients – is an organization dedicated to advocacy for high quality, widely accessible and cost effective spine care for patients around the world.
 The IASP advocacy mission is supported by physicians, patients and the medical industry.

-IASP is a sister organization to ISASS - The International Society for the Advancement of Spine Surgery.
-IASP was formed in 2011 and complements the ISASS educational mission through direct advocacy efforts on the behalf of spine patients, spine surgeons, physicians and the spine medical device industry.
+IASP is a sister organization organization to ISASS – The International Society for the Advancement of Spine Surgery.
+IASP was formed in 2011 and comlpements the ISASS educational mission through direct advocacy efforts on the behalf of spine patients, spine surgeons, physicians and the spine medical device industry.